 Permanent Make-Up Eyeliner

 A touch-up is usually needed 4-8 weeks after your initial treatment to fill-in any lighter spots, uneven color due to the procedure or healing process.
-I have lowered the price of these appointments to make them more affordable.
-So instead of charging you the normal $400 for your liner that inlcuded a touchup, you can pay as you see needed.
+This price includes 1(one) touch up 30 days after initial treatment

-Touch-ups are for clients that have already had liner done with me, ALL touchups are $100.
-Touchups are NOT included in your initial service.
+Touch-ups are for existing clients that have already had liner done with me, ALL touchups are $100.

 Looking Your Best with Permanent Makeup